TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 table is stored in a field of the parent table or vice versa.

-*Intermediate Table:* For persisting the informations of the relationships between two classes a special table is created - the Intermediate Table.
+*Intermediate Table:* For persisting the information of the relationships between two classes a special table is created - the Intermediate Table.
 The UID of the parent table as well as the UID of the child table is stored as an own data set of the Intermediate Table.
-Additionally, there can be stored informations about assorting, the visibility and the access control informations.
+Additionally, there can be stored information about assorting, the visibility and the access control information.
 They concern the relationship of the related objects and not the objects themself.

 .. warning::
    Do not store data in the Intermediate Table that concern the Domain.
-Though TYPO3v4 supports this (especially in combination with *Inline Relational Record Editing (IRRE)* but this is always a sign that further improvements can be made to your Domain Model.
+Though TYPO3 supports this (especially in combination with *Inline Relational Record Editing (IRRE)* but this is always a sign that further improvements can be made to your Domain Model.
 Intermediate Tables are and should always be tools for storing